 LEGO does not provide Scratch word blocks for third-party hardware, nor do the producers of the Huskylens.
 As far as I know, it is not even possible to import plug-ins into the LEGO Software with your own blocks.

 The good news is that LEGO officially supports Python now.
-Having no Scratch blocks means that you have to use Micropython.
+This code only works on LEGO MINDSTORMS Robot Inventor app and firmware!
+You can flash your SPIKE hub with that firmware if necessary.
 To make things easy, I have created a LEGO-Huskylens library on Github.

 To use that library, simply copy it in front of your script, or use the installer script to make the library importable.